shiraai/discord-kiso/README.md

 `!delhere user :users` - Bot will not @here everytime these users go live
 `!addhere role :roles` - Bot will @here everytime users of this role go live
-`!delhere role :roles` - Bot will not @here everytime users of this role go  live
+`!delhere role :roles` - Bot will not @here everytime users of this role go  live `!setmention :role` - Bot will mention this role instead of @here for alerted streams `!stopmention` - Bot will mention @here for alerted streams `!streamrole :role` - Bot will only announce streams for members of this role `!streamany` - Bot will announce streams for everyone on the server

 `!add :command ~text` - Adds a custom command with the given text
 `!del :command` - Removes a custom command